If you need a more accessible version of this website, click this button on the right. Switch to Accessible Site

 An effective way of checking to see if you have flat feet is to stand on the floor and notice if your entire foot touches the ground.
 Flat feet are generally not a cause for serious concern, despite the fact that there may be mild pain.
 Moderate relief may be found when custom made orthotics are worn, and this may help to provide the arch support that is needed for daily walking.
 Additionally, there may be specific foot stretches that can be frequently practiced which can be beneficial in strengthening the foot.
 Common causes for this condition can include genetic factors, insufficient foot growth, or medical conditions that may affect the foot muscles.
 If you have flat feet, it is suggested that you be under the care of a podiatrist who can help you with managing this condition.

 Flatfoot is a condition many people suffer from.
 If you have flat feet, contact Brent Harwood, DPM from Southeast Podiatry.
-Our doctor will treat your foot care needs.
+Our doctor will treat your foot and ankle needs.

 What Are Flat Feet?